ploomber/soopervisor/doc/argo.rst

 Deployment process
 ------------------

-Once you have your Ploomber project ready, generate the Argo spec using:
+Once you have a Ploomber project ready, generate the Argo spec using:

 .. code-block:: sh

     soopervisor export

-The previous commands runs a few checks to make sure your pipeline looks fine, and then generates the Argo's YAML spec.
+This command runs a few checks to make sure your pipeline is good to go, and then generates the Argo's YAML spec.
 Once you upload your source code to the cluster (strategies vary here).
 You can execute the workflow with: